 Why is Baylangdra Nye important?

-Baylangdra Nye is a sacred site where Guru Rinpoche meditated for seven days & conquered the local spirit which turned into a red bull to oppose Guru Rinpoche.
-The spirit was subsequently turned into a protecting deity of the place & numerous treasures were concealed by Guru Rinpoche.
-Over the centuries, the place was blessed and consecrated by many great Buddhist Masters such as Kuenkhen Longchen Rabjampa, and popular treasure discoverers like Pema Lingpa, Dorji Lingpa, and Sherab Mebar.
+Baylangdra Nye is important as it is a sacred site where Guru Rinpoche meditated for seven days, conquered the local spirit, and concealed numerous treasures.
+The site is also important as it was blessed and consecrated by many great Buddhist Masters such as Kuenkhen Longchen Rabjampa, and popular treasure discoverers like Pema Lingpa, Dorji Lingpa, and Sherab Mebar.

 What do people do to preserve the Baylangdra Nye?

-To preserve Baylangdra Nye, people engage in various activities that balance conservation with the living nature of this sacred place.
-Buddhist communities actively manage and maintain their holy sites, ensuring they remain relevant and functional for future generations.
+The people engage in various activities that promote the preservation of Baylangdra Nye.
+They actively manage and maintain the Nye, ensuring they remain sacred and functional for future generations.

 Who discovered Baylangdra Nye?